Miriam Adhikari

-Miriam Adhikari is a physician and scientist specialising in paediatrics with a focus on neonatology.
+Miriam Adhikari is a physician and scientist specializing in paediatrics with a focus on neonatology.
 She is Emeritus Professor at the University of KwaZulu-Natal and a neonatologist at the Nelson Mandela School of Medicine.
 She also has a focus on paediatric nephrology and is a member of the Academy of Science of South Africa.
+She has a degree from the University of Cape Town and a PhD from the University of Natal.

 Research

 Miriam Adhikari specialises is paediatrics and infectious disease and has co-authored over 100 publications.
+One area of focus for Adhikari is the management of mothers and babies by nurses.

 Awards

 She was awarded the Annual Service Excellence Award by the KwaZulu-Natal government in 2017.
 She said her main focus was to teach the nursing staff the importance of managing the mothers and babies.